Road to Refugi de Marialles: A Technical Drive in the Canigó Massif

 How is the road to Refugi de Marialles?

 The road to the refuge is 9.7 km (6.0 miles) long, starting from the junction with the paved D6 road.
 The ascent proceeds via the Col de Jou.
 The entire track is unpaved, featuring a gravel surface that can become unstable due to heavy runoff.
-Over the 9.7 km distance, the road climbs 906 meters, resulting in a sustained average gradient of 9.34%.
-The route is technically demanding, incorporating 9 sharp hairpin turns that require precise steering, especially for vehicles with a long wheelbase.
+Over the 9.7 km distance, the road climbs 906 meters, with an average gradient of 9.34%.
+The route is demanding, and features 9 sharp hairpin turns.

 What are the hazards on the road to Refugi de Marialles?

-The primary hazard on the track to Marialles is the loose gravel surface combined with steep ramps.
-During the ascent, maintaining constant traction is essential to avoid wheel spin on the 9% inclines.
-The road is narrow and often lacks safety barriers, with significant drops on the exposed side of the massif.
-After rainfall, the gravel can wash out, creating deep ruts that require a high-clearance vehicle to navigate without damaging the underbody.
+The road is challenging due to the loose gravel surface, steep ramps and narrow parts.
+It often lacks safety barriers, with significant drops on the exposed side of the massif.
+After rainfall, the gravel can wash out, creating deep ruts that require a high-clearance vehicle to drive without damaging the underbody.
 Heavy snow accumulation in the winter months typically renders the road impassable, often leading to seasonal closures.

 Is the road to Refugi de Marialles open year-round?